 Whole Children runs classes and vacation programs throughout the year.
 Classes run Monday through Saturday.

-During the school year we run three 8-to-10 week sessions (Fall, Winter, Spring), with special one-week programs during school breaks.
+During the school year we run four 6-to-10 week sessions (fall, winter, spring, summer), with special one-week programs during school breaks.

 We teach social skills in every class.
 For the everyday social skills so many of our folks struggle with, we follow a learn-by-doing approach.